francois-gm/go-kabk-y1a/03 - 20240923 - CSS/README.md

 - Draw a the structure of all elements as boxes on a piece of paper.
 - Annotate each box by their tag name.
-- Take a picture and/or scan this
+- Take a picture and/or scan this.
 - Add it into the Teams folder corresponding to the right code.

 ## A clean working document

-- Your project has its project own folder
+- Your project has its project own folder.
-- Inside your project folder, you have an html file named `index.html`
+- Inside your project folder, you have an html file named `index.html`.
 - Inside your project folder, you have a subfolder called `assets`, and in that folder, you have a subfolder for your `CSS`, and one for your `Javascript`.
-- Inside your `css` subfolder you have your `style.css` file
+- Inside your `css` subfolder you have your `style.css` file.
-- Inside your `js` subfolder you have your `script.js` file
+- Inside your `js` subfolder you have your `script.js` file.

 ```
 your-project-folder